 Employer user policy

-University of Washington Bothell Career Services offers facilities and services to bona fide employing organizations with full-time, part-time, or seasonal jobs, or internships.
-The following guidelines govern the manner in which employers may use Career Services to access candidates, in keeping with the mission and purpose of the Department and the University.
+University of Washington Bothell Career Services offers facilities and services to bona fide employing organizations with full-time, or seasonal jobs, or internships.
+The following guidelines govern the manner in which employers may use Career Services to access candidates, in keeping with the mission and purpose of the department and the university.
 The guidelines aim to ensure that students have access to a wide range of opportunities, yet are protected from possible harm from prospective employers during the recruitment process and the employment experience.
-If you have questions regarding this policy, please contact Director of Career Services, Kim Wilson at firstname.lastname@example.org.
+If you have questions regarding this policy, please contact Director of Career Services, Kim Wilson at email@example.com.
 Please note that other UW school/college campus career centers may have additional policies for engagement with their students.

 Professional & Ethical Considerations